About this course

 - Creative Industries Practical Project

-There will be a additional £15 Fee for Pantomime visit for Performance Analysis 1 module.
+There will be an additional £15 Fee for Pantomime visit for Perspectives on Performance module.

 Course fee per year